DigitalMediageek/aot-database-issue/README.md

 ```

 Pay attention to parameter `@Qualifier("graalPMT")PersistenceManagedTypes persistenceManagedTypes` of `LocalContainerEntityManagerFactoryBean` in database configurations.
 This is required to prevent `Not a managed type` exception message, heavily documented on StackOverflow when running as a native app.

+Spring documentation about it can be found here: https://docs.spring.io/spring-framework/reference/core/aot.html#aot.bestpractices.jpa